cabesonwiliams/NM-Termux/README.md

 # NMscript-termux-version
 # Termux-Version
-NMux is the termux version of NMscript that is NMscript because it is NMscript, it is a simple script written in Python that helps us access some nmap functionalities quickly and easily.
+NMux is the termux version of NMscript which is NMscript?
+NMscript is a simple script written in Python that helps us access some nmap functionalities quickly and easily.
 The code for this is extremely simple and can be greatly improved.
 I upload it because it was one of my first projects and I really like it (I will upload the same project with the nmap library)

 # Menu